Welcome back to Nursery!

 Perhaps your child can tell you the story!

 As communication and language is such an important area for us to work on this year, the children will engage in lots of talk around the book.
-We will be retelling the story, learning about changes and differences in weather, discussing how people are different and creating beautiful art work.
-The children will have lots of opportunities to learn through play in our Home Corner and will be able to use our Winter Wonderland for role play.
+We will be retelling the story, learning about the role of a vet and the different animals and illnesses they deal with.
+The children will have lots of opportunities to learn through play in our Home Corner and will be able to use our medical surgery for role play.

 We have a daily phonics session, which prepares the children with early reading skills.
 The children will be listening to rhymes, spotting familiar sounds and listening to sounds around them.
 You can help at home by helping the children to recognise the sounds in the environment.